 The slaughter ended Sunday in the Anangu Pitjantjatjara Yankunytjatjara (APY) region, an arid area of southern Australia where some 2,300 Aborigines live, APY director-general Richard King said Tuesday.
 Aborigines in the state of South Australia, where the region is located, warned of large herds of camels coming to rural villages for food and water amid an unprecedented heatwave.

 The animals were jeopardizing the little food and water available in the area and threatening infrastructure and drivers.
-“We understand the concern of animal advocates, but there is significant misinformation about the reality of life for wild animals that are not native to this area, in one of the aridest and remote places on the planet,” King said in a statement.
+“We understand the concern of animal advocates, but there is significant misinformation about the reality of life for wild animals that are not native to buy tramadol on line this area, in one of the aridest and remote places on the planet,” King said in a statement.

 The measure is intended to protect “the valuable water supplies for communities,” and he said the priority “in the lives of people, including children and the elderly, as well as native flora and fauna.
 According to the indigenous leader, the camels often get trapped in the wells, where they die, and end up contaminating the water.